petry078/spellblog/docs/about.md

 home: true
 heroText: null
 tagline: null
-footer: Made with VuePress v2.x and Markdown — Guilherme M. Petry 2022
+footer: Made with VuePress 2 and Markdown — Guilherme M. Petry 2022
 ---

 # About

-Welcome internet traveler!
+Welcome, internet traveler!

-This is a blog with **VuePress**.
-Here, **HTML** code is generated after **Markdown** text.
-Who dosent love Markdown, right?
+I'm Guilherme Petry, cyberwich, journalist, tech chronicler, writer, web developer, and cybersecurity apprentice.

-The VuePress framework makes all those **shenanigans**, markdown to HTML rendering, and front-end routing.
+You are now reading my narrated learning into the depths of computer witchcraft, programming spellcasting, and code chronicles.

-Here you will find knowledge on post-modern spells.
+Here you will find some uncovered knowledge on post-modern spells.

-**Wanna see something cool I built?**
+**Wanna see another cool project?**

 **↓ Click! ↓**